Feel like you’re chasing your tail instead of a profitable software product? Here’s why your software development team needs help…

 The same is true of two or four great developers.
 If there is more work than can feasibly be done, but the expectation of completing that work remains constant, even highly experienced coders will have to cut corners.
 And that’s not good.

 If the weight of your project is too much for your existing team to bear alone, you need to give your coder/s some reprieve.
-Reprieve can come in the form of longer deadlines that allow that team to produce solid code, or in the form of an augmented team that will help your team carry the load.
+Reprieve can come in the form of longer deadlines, ones that allow that team to produce solid code, or in the form of an augmented team that will help your team carry the load.

 Long story short, if you need to progress faster, you need a deeper dev team; chances are, you probably need more developers.